Key Points

 If you smoke during pregnancy, your baby is more likely to:

-• Be born prematurely, before 37 weeks of pregnancy
+- Be born preterm, before 37 weeks of pregnancy

 If you smoke and are pregnant or thinking about getting pregnant, tell your provider.
 Your provider can help you quit.